openvinotoolkit/openvino_notebooks/CONTRIBUTING.md

 ### Notebook utils

-The `notebook_utils.py` file in the `notebooks/utils` directory contains utility functions and classes that can be reused across notebooks.
+The `notebook_utils.py` file in the `./utils` directory (in the repository root) contains utility functions and classes that can be reused across notebooks.
 It contains a `download_file()` function that optionally shows a progress bar, and a standard way to convert segmentation maps to images and display them.
 The Python file is generated from `notebook_utils.ipynb` notebook in the same directory.
 If you want to add a function or class to `notebook_utils.py`, please add it to the notebook, and generate the